clinthoward/clinthoward.github.io/about.md

 I am a quantitative portfolio manager focused on systematic equity strategies.
 I completed a part-time PhD at the University of Technology Sydney while working full time, with research on machine learning in finance and the index effect.
 Before my detour into investing, I studied chemical engineering and mathematics at the University of Sydney.

-Aside from my career research, my research interests include portfolio construction/optimization and challenging established empirical results.
+My research interests include portfolio construction and testing established empirical results.
 [View my research]({{ '/research/' | prepend: site.baseurl }}).

 ## Career
-* 2026 - current: Sydney
 * 2024 - 2026: Sovereign wealth fund, UAE
 * 2022 - 2024: Quantitative Researcher @ Robeco in Rotterdam
 * 2019 - 2023: PhD @ UTS Business School in Sydney